stackql/stackql-registry-docs/docs/digitalocean-docs/index.md

 ## Installation

-To pull the latest version of the `aws` provider, run the following command:
+To pull the latest version of the `digitalocean` provider, run the following command:

 ```bash
 REGISTRY PULL digitalocean;